Dương Văn Minh: Culpability regarding killings of Diệm and Nhu

 Trần Văn Hương, an opposition politician who was jailed by Diệm, and a future prime minister and president, gave a scathing analysis of the generals' action.
 He said "The top generals who decided to murder Diệm and his brother were scared to death.
 The generals knew very well that having no talent, no moral virtues, no political support whatsoever, they could not prevent a spectacular comeback of the president and Mr. Nhu if they were alive."

 Conein asserted that Minh's humiliation by Diệm and Nhu was a major motivation for ordering their executions.
 Conein reasoned that the brothers were doomed to death once they escaped from the palace, instead of surrendering and accepting the offer of safe exile.
 Having successfully stormed the palace, Minh had arrived at the presidential residence in full ceremonial military uniform "with a sedan and everything else".
 Conein described Minh as a "very proud man" who had lost face by turning up at the palace, ready to claim victory, only to find an empty building.
 He claimed that Diệm and Nhu would not have been killed if they were in the palace, because there were too many people present.

-American policy makers later came to believe that the coup and the murders of President Diệm and his brother more deeply entrenched the United States in the war, by increasing its responsibility for what had occurred after the deposing of Diệm's administration.
+American policy makers later came to believe that the coup and the murders of Diệm and his brother more deeply entrenched the United States in the war, by increasing its responsibility for what had occurred after the deposing of Diệm's administration.

 In the view of Stanley Karnow, a former journalist in Saigon for The Saturday Evening Post, Minh was not the main mover.
 But as the senior general, he was the man who crystallized the various factions who were all plotting against Diệm.
 Everybody and his brother had a plot.